AmityCo/Amity-Social-Cloud-UIKit-Web-OpenSource/readme.md

 Then, inside another project, where need to use ui-kit:

-1. npm link @amityco/ui-kit-open-source --install-links
+1. npm link @amityco/ui-kit-open-source --install-links --save

 ### Documentation